jamessouth/old-portfolio/art.md

 cover_image: https://raw.githubusercontent.com/jamessouth/portfolio/master/cover.png
 canonical_url: https://dev.to/jamessouth/webpack-to-snowpack-a-migration-5ea0
 ---

-There I was, struggling with webpack and not able to resolve my issue, when I started thinking about alternatives and remembered something I had seen on Twitter called [Snowpack](https://www.snowpack.dev/).
+There I was, struggling with webpack and unable to resolve my issue, when I started thinking about alternatives and remembered something I had seen on Twitter called [Snowpack](https://www.snowpack.dev/).
 I read the docs, it sounds neat, let's check it out! 😎 Snowpack is not a bundler for source code.
-It takes your dependencies (as in your `package.json` dependencies) and makes those available as JS modules, leaving you free to develop like nature intended (e.g., a hand-written HTML file loading CSS via a link tag and JS via a script tag).
+It takes your `package.json` dependencies and makes those available as JS modules, leaving you free to develop like nature intended (e.g., a hand-written HTML file loading CSS via a link tag and JS via a script tag).
 As Snowpack promises, without bundling on each source code change, development cycles faster (at least, your changes show up right away).
 When you are ready to deploy you can easily add some other tools/scripts to minify, hash, etc., and build for production just like you did with webpack, as I will also discuss in this article.
-The subject of this migration is my [portfolio site on GitHub](https://jamessouth.github.io/portfolio/).
+The project we're gonna migrate is my [portfolio site on GitHub](https://jamessouth.github.io/portfolio/).
 Let's begin! 🗻

 One common part of a webpack build is of course to transpile source code with Babel, and you can still do that with Snowpack.
-But I think the first thing I'm going to do on this migration is drop it.
+However, I think the first thing I'm going to do on this migration is drop it.
 I have more than half a dozen Babel ecosystem packages...are they still necessary?
 Not really.
-ES6 is widely supported now and I'm not using any of the latest features like nullish coalescing, plus Chromium-based Edge now supports several APIs that it didn't before.
+ES6 is widely supported now and I'm not using any of the latest features like nullish coalescing in this project, plus Chromium-based Edge now supports several APIs that it didn't before.
 Babel gets the 🪓.

 So if we're dumping webpack and not using Babel anymore, we can remove...pretty much every (dev) dependency.
 All the Babel, webpack loaders and plugins...everything except `eslint`.
 Let's keep that.
 We can also drop the `browserslist` section and prune the `scripts` (save the lint script) of `package.json`.
 Finally, we can (😢) delete our webpack config.💔

 Now with all the webpack cruft gone, it's time to start adding tools to create our Snowpack development environment.
 We will start with Snowpack itself and a dev server package called [servor](https://www.npmjs.com/package/servor).
 Let's start this project up and see what happens!
 Right now, I have no non-dev dependencies, so running Snowpack does.....nothing!
 Not unexpected.
-We will add `workbox-window` later to actually engage Snowpack and return this project to its former PWA glory.
+We will add `workbox-window` later to actually use Snowpack and return this project to its former PWA glory.
 ```bash
 ⠼ snowpack installing...
 × Nothing to install.